Creating a CSR

 There are two ways to create a CSR at DreamHost:

-The instructions in this article explain how to create a CSR at DreamHost.
+These instructions are only necessary if you wish to purchase your SSL certificate at another company.
 The external certificate authority company will then use it to create an SSL certificate for your DreamHost domain.

 Requesting a CSR from support